robdrimmie/imtg/devlog/rmd/project.md

   - ✅ tile relationships updated with loss and victory changes

 ### scope creep - this are future current targets
+- revisit `calculateXScore` functions in TileRelationships - can they be extracted and made functional?
+  - eg if health is passed to calculateHealthScore it has no need to get anything from the class it is in so it can be extracted, placed under test and then just used by this class. but I don't know where to put them all for that purpose yet.
 - figure out how to derive resources from attributes and how to differentiate resources, revisit how to deplete and renew them, etc. see entry 20221231 timestamp 0912 for some vague thoughts
 - maybe switch to HEXACO https://en.wikipedia.org/wiki/HEXACO_model_of_personality_structure
   - add a 6th physicality, maybe speed